New Writers Awards 2019 Category: Fiction and Narrative Non-fiction in English and Scots

 Narrative non-fiction is a form of writing that is stylistically similar to fiction but used to tell factual stories e.g. memoir, travel writing and biography.
 This does not include text books, guide books, standard non-fiction history books or collections of humour/jokes.

 You can submit writing in both Scots and English in this category, as well as submissions that use a combination of both languages.

 Please click here to read the eligibility criteria carefully.

-- A writing sample.
-This can include short stories or an extract from a longer piece of work.
+- A sample of your writing, such as a short story, several stories or an extract from a longer piece of work.
 (Word limit: 3,500 words.)

-- If your sample is an extract from a longer piece of work, please include a synopsis.
+- If your sample is an extract from a longer work, we also need a synopsis.
 (Word limit: 500 words.)

 Apply now (provided for information only):

 Scottish Book Trust is committed to promoting equality and diversity.
 To help us monitor how well we’re doing, you will be asked to fill in a short Equalities and Diversity survey before completing your New Writers Award application form.
 Your answers will be completely confidential, will be stored anonymously and securely and will not be accessible by the judges.